 Students are required to consistently keep log sheets of their hours and to have their supervisors at their training site sign off on these on a regular basis.
-Please note that the Clinical Training Office will continue to log hours for students at their training site until a student documents that the training has been completed by means of this Status Change form.
+Please note that the Clinical Training Office will continue to document these logged hours in the student files until a student documents that the training has been completed, by means of this Status Change form.